Here are some useful resources from the government that may help your business.

 Intellectual property can be your business’ most valuable asset.
-To ensure that your ideas and your business are adequately protected, and to find out more about patents, trademarks, copyright and design, head to:
+To ensure that your ideas and your business are adequately protected, and to find out more about patents, trademarks, copyright and design.

 Statistic New Zealand offers useful statistical information which can be used to analyse the marketplace.
 For example, their Industry Profiler can give you stats on small businesses by industry and region, and compare numbers of new businesses, worker turnover, survival rates, and average earnings for staff, and their Market Mapper can help you locate your target market.

 The introduction of the Unsolicited Electronic Messages Act (2007) was designed to crack down on spam messaging.
 The Department of Internal Affair’s website outlines what you need to know about legal electronic messaging and how to avoid spamming.

 Callaghan Innovation funds incubators and accelerators across the country.
 Incubators are for those with a great idea, or a new business that’s growing fast.
 The aim is to help flesh out that great idea and provide links to people who can help you get it to market.